resthub/resthub.org/spring-stack.rst

     <dependency>
         <groupId>org.resthub</groupId>
         <artifactId>resthub-test</artifactId>
-        <version>2.0-beta2</version>
+        <version>2.0-rc1</version>
         <scope>test</scope>
     </dependency>

 Data provisioning and cleanup
 ------------------------------

-It is recommended to initialize and cleanup test data common to all your tests thanks to methods with TestNG annotations @BeforeMethod and @AfterMethod and using your repository or service classes.
+It is recommended to initialize and cleanup test data shared by your tests using methods annotated with TestNG's @BeforeMethod and @AfterMethod and using your repository or service classess.

 **Warning:** : with JPA the default deleteAll() method does not manage cascade delete, so for your data cleanup you should use the following code in order to get your entities removed with cascade delete support: